jnwatson/py-lmdb/docs/index.rst

 Unicode values before passing them to LMDB.

 This documentation uses :py:func:`bytes` in examples.
-In Python 3.x this is a distinct type, whereas in Python 2.6 and 2.7 it is simply an alias for :py:func:`str`.
-Since Python 2.5 does not have this alias, you should substitute :py:func:`str` for :py:func:`bytes` in any code examples below when running on Python 2.5.
+In Python 3.x this is a distinct type, whereas in Python 2.7 it is simply an alias for :py:func:`str`.

 Buffers